makerforgetech/modular-biped/README.md

 The 'Cody' release includes a new BaseModule class that must be extended by all modules.
 This class provides a common interface for all modules to interact with the main robot controller.
 The BaseModule class includes a messaging_service object that references the main robot controller's messaging service.
 This object is used to send and receive messages between modules and the main robot controller.

-Both `pypubsub` and `paho-mqtt` can be used to facilitate message passing between modules.
+Both `pypubsub` and `paho-mqtt` can be used to facilitate message passing between modules (mqtt support is not implemented yet).
 Which service is used can be set in the messaging_service configuration YAML file.

 ```yaml
 messaging_service: